nusex/nusex/docs/source/guide/templates.rst

     * - File
       - Changes
+    * - COPYING
+      - The entire file is replaced by "LICENSEBODY".
+    * - COPYING.txt
+      - The entire file is replaced by "LICENSEBODY".
     * - LICENSE
+      - The entire file is replaced by "LICENSEBODY".
+    * - LICENSE.txt
       - The entire file is replaced by "LICENSEBODY".
     * - MANIFEST.in
       - All mentions of the project's name are replaced by "PROJECTNAME".